nyu-mll/jiant/gcp/kubernetes/README.md

 sudo docker build -t gcr.io/<project_id>/jiant:v1 .
 ```

+You may have to use `sudo` for the following.
 Authenticate to Google Cloud so we can push containers to Google Container Registry (GCR), where they are accessible to Kubernetes nodes:
 ```sh
 gcloud auth configure-docker
 ```